SHAN ZU GYO

 security payment

-Blade substance: Japanese steel nucleus aus-10V with 66 upper stainless layers
+Blade substance: Japanese steel nucleus 10CR15COMOV with 66 upper stainless layers

 Hardness of the blade: HRC 60 ~ 62